hexsprite/c3-connect-groups/PRD.md

 #### As a Church Member
 - I want to easily find groups that match my interests and schedule
 - I want to browse connect groups on a map that are near me
+- I want to see only the groups that are visible on the map when I move around, so I can focus on groups in specific areas without scrolling through irrelevant results

 ## Technical Architecture